moisiet/shiny/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘shinyWidgets’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Namespaces in Imports field not imported from:
+      ‘DT’ ‘ROCR’ ‘ada’ ‘colourpicker’ ‘corrplot’ ‘e1071’ ‘flexdashboard’
+      ‘kknn’ ‘neuralnet’ ‘randomForest’ ‘rattle’ ‘rpart’ ‘scatterplot3d’
+      ‘shinyAce’ ‘shinyWidgets’ ‘shinydashboardPlus’ ‘shinyjs’ ‘tidyverse’
+      ‘xgboost’ ‘zip’
+      All declared Imports should be used.
     ```

 # prioritizr